MozeBaltyk/mozebaltyk.github.io/content/posts/howto-my-new-blog/index.md

 {{< /markdownify >}}
 {{< /bs/alert >}}

 Refere to this [doc](https://bootstrap.hugomods.com/docs/collapse/) for all the examples.

+## Images

+* Featured image:

+The first image of the images parameter, usually used for static and external images.

+The page image’s resources that naming in pattern `feature*`, such as `feature.png`, `featured-xx.jpg`.
+The featured image resource will be resized in smaller size, to save user’s and server’s bandwidth.

+* Image used in article goes in `static/<article name>/image.jpg`

 ## Deployment

 On this side as well, there is improvment since a new docker images with all dependencies is provided on docker.io.
 Which is the local testing of the blog and reproductibilty.

 But the github workflows deployment in `.github/workflows/gh-pages.yaml` with a *build* job and a "deploy" job which trigger when I push on main.

-## Plug it with Obsidian ?

 ## Bonuses